TwinIsland/BlogServer/readme.md

 # SuikaBlog

 Welcome to SuikaBlog!
 This is the repository for the SuikaBlog project, a blogging platform.
-You can access the main page of SuikaBlog [here](https://twinisland.github.io/SuikaBlog/).
+You can access the main page of SuikaBlog [here](https://blog.yui.im).

+> From [commit 5cf0ae6](https://github.com/TwinIsland/SuikaBlog/commit/5cf0ae69a2d76a1906f8a95e9a8af4527881343e), certain functions can only be implemented with backend support, which may result in certain pages appearing buggy.

 ## Test Server